joaopjp11/joaopjp11/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 👋 Hi there, I'm João!
+# 👋 Hi there, I'm João Pires!

 Welcome to my GitHub profile!

+---

+## 💬 About Me!

+I'm 24 years old.
+I'm currently doing an internship at The Loop Co.

 ---